American-Soccer-Analysis/itscalledsoccer-r/README.md

 ## Overview

 `itscalledsoccer` is a wrapper around the same API that powers the [American Soccer Analysis app](https://app.americansocceranalysis.com/).
-It enables R users to programmatically retrieve advanced analytics for their favorite [MLS](https://en.wikipedia.org/wiki/Major_League_Soccer), [NWSL](https://en.wikipedia.org/wiki/National_Women%27s_Soccer_League), and [USL](https://en.wikipedia.org/wiki/United_Soccer_League) players and teams.
+It enables R users to programmatically retrieve advanced analytics for their favorite players and teams, with coverage of the following competitions:

+- Major League Soccer
+- National Women's Soccer League
+- USL Championship
+- USL League One
+- MLS NEXT Pro
+- North American Soccer League (defunct)

 ## Installation